 Due to the lack of in-person dental visits, home teeth aligners are the cheapest option on this list, running $1,900 on average for a full course of treatment.
 That said, not all home aligners are created equal.
-Each company has its unique perks — for instance, byte offers the shortest average treatment time (only 3 months) while SmileDirectClub offers free 3D scans as an alternative to taking dental impressions at home.
+Each company has its unique perks — for instance, Byte boasts the shortest average treatment plan length (just 4-5 months) while SmileDirectClub offers free 3D scans as an alternative to taking dental impressions at home.
 To learn more about the various providers, check out our comprehensive comparison.

 Lingual braces can be an excellent choice if you’re seeking a less visible treatment option.
 However, they aren’t right for everyone.
 Some of the drawbacks to lingual braces, like irritation and trouble speaking, may be a deal-breaker for some people.
 If that’s the case, there are alternative treatments available that are also nearly invisible.